Undergraduate Scholarship & Grant Programs

 UNDERGRADUATE SCHOLARSHIPS REQUIRING AN APPLICATION

-Each year, a limited number of new full-time students will be selected and awarded the following scholarships.
+Each year, a limited number of new full-time students will be selected and awarded scholarships.
 Applicants must meet all qualifications and deadlines in order to be eligible for consideration.
 These undergraduate scholarships are renewable annually for a maximum of four years for freshman and a maximum of three years for transfer students with acceptable academic performance.
 Students must annually file the Free Application for Federal Student Aid (FAFSA) by March 1.
 All applicants must submit their Alumni and Sibling scholarship application(s) and apply for admission by December 15 for Spring and January 15 for fall.